robinozer/chefs-table/README.md

 __Our story Section__

  -	This section gives visitors who are interested in the cuisinge some background information to read, as well as an embedded YouTube video to watch about Southern Italy
- -	The visitor´s interest will be peaked at this point, inviting it to find out more about the food.
+ -	The visitor's interest will be peaked at this point, inviting it to find out more about the food.

 ![SCREENSHOT OF OUR STORY SECTION](media/screenshot-our-story.png)